vlangman/MqttBroker/README.md

 # MqttBroker

-a small node js server that listens to mqtt brokers and subscribes to store their rssi data pings.
+node js server that listens to mqtt brokers and subscribes to store their rssi data pings.

 This server exposes an api layer used to process/manipulate and serve mqtt broker, beacons and gateways